 A company, its producer or any broker may require deposit premium prior to the issuance of a policy provided the per vehicle deposit does not exceed 25% for new business or 20% for renewal business of the applicable annual premium for the insurance requested in accordance with the MAIP Rules of Operation.
-If the applicant has been in default in the payment of any premium for automobile insurance or merit rating adjustment during the preceding 12 months, the entire policy premium is payable in advance.
+If the applicant has been in default in the payment of any premium for automobile insurance or merit rating adjustment during the preceding 24 months which resulted in the cancellation of that policy, the applicant will be required to provide a premium deposit of 80% of the MAIP premium, or if known, 100% of the insurer's voluntary premium.